 Head Start is a federally funded community-based program for low-income, at-risk children (three to five years old) and families.

-A Great Early Education for Kids
+A Great Early Education

 Curriculum & Student Assessments